Beyond Accuracy: A Stability-Aware Metric for Multi-Horizon Forecasting: Related Work

-One of the first attempts to assess probabilistic forecast stability appears in Zanotti \cite{zanotti2025stability}, who introduces the Multi-Quantile Change (MQC) metric.
-MQC measures instability by tracking changes across a set of predictive quantiles, providing a model-agnostic and scale-free evaluation.
-However, because it relies on a finite set of quantiles rather than the full predictive distribution, MQC cannot capture all aspects of distributional change, especially those occurring between or beyond the chosen quantile levels.
+In the applied forecasting literature, Pritularga and Kourentzes \cite{pritularga2024} introduced \emph{congruence} as a measure of vertical forecast stability, directly quantifying the variance of forecasts made at different origins targeting the same time.
+Godahewa et al.\ \cite{godahewa2025stability} further studied vertical and horizontal stability in the context of multi-horizon forecasting benchmarks, establishing terminology and empirical baselines that the present work builds upon.
+Klee and Xia \cite{klee2025stability} and Genov et al.\ \cite{genov2025switching} have examined stability from an operations research perspective, with the latter demonstrating that in environments with forecast-induced switching costs, more stable forecasts deliver measurably better downstream performance even when raw accuracy is equivalent.

-Klee and Xia \cite{klee_xia_2025_stability_demand} emphasize that, in production supply‑chain environments, planners value stable forecasts.
-Their study focuses on model‑induced stability (forecast variance when inputs are fixed) rather than the origin‑to‑target stability we examine, but it nevertheless highlights the operational importance of consistent forecasts for demand planners.
-Genov et al. \cite{genov2024forecast_policy_stability} examine the operational implications of forecast stability in a decision-making system subject to switching costs (costs of changing a policy because the forecast changed).
-They show that in contexts where frequent policy adjustments incur real costs, more stable forecasts deliver better downstream performance.
+A recent contribution by Zanotti \cite{zanotti2025stability} introduces the \emph{Multi-Quantile Change} (MQC) metric, which measures instability by tracking changes across a finite set of predictive quantiles between successive forecast origins.
+MQC represents a meaningful step toward probabilistic stability assessment, and its model-agnostic, scale-free design shares the practical orientation of our framework.
+However, because it operates on a finite set of pre-specified quantile levels rather than the full predictive distribution, MQC cannot capture all aspects of distributional change — in particular, shifts in distributional shape that occur between or beyond the chosen quantile levels are invisible to the metric.